 - Note that the cells in the sample workbook are formatted as text, in order to avoid problems when the user enters decimal coordinates and the decimal symbol in his/her Windows settings (in Region and Language option at Control Panel) is set to be the comma (“,”) and not the dot (“.”).
 Tip: AutoCAD uses a dot/point for decimal separator as a standard for displaying and entering decimal numbers.
 However, Dimensions are the exception to this rule, but, you can set their decimal separator by using the DIMDSEP command.

 - Probably the best way to use the sample workbook is to try to replicate every step that you follow when you are using AutoCAD.
 So, try to not forget command arguments or leave commands unfinished.
-Needless to say that some experimentation is required in order to get the expected result, but I think it worth the time.
+Needless to say that some experimentation is required in order to get the expected result, but I think it is worth the time.

 The short video below demonstrates the result of the above VBA code (31 AutoCAD commands were used); the blog name will be drawn into a new AutoCAD document using lines, polylines as well as AutoCAD objects.